Azure-Samples/copilot-nodejs-todo/docs/workshop.md

       throw new Error("COSMOS_KEY is not set");
     }

-    // Connect to Cosmos DB
+    // Connect to the database
     this.client = new CosmosClient({
       endpoint: process.env.COSMOS_ENDPOINT,
-      key: process.env.COSMOS_KEY,
+      key: process.env.COSMOS_KEY
     });

-    // Create a database
     this.database = this.client.database("todos");

-    // Create a container
     this.container = this.database.container("tasks");
   }

-  // Create a function to get all tasks async getTasks() {
+  // Create a new task
+  async createTask(task: Task): Promise<Task> {
-    const { resources: tasks } = await this.container.items
+    // Create a new task in the database const { resource: createdItem } = await this.container.items.create(task);

-      .query({
-        query: "SELECT * from c",
-      })
-      .fetchAll();
+    // Return the new task

-    return tasks;
+    return createdItem;
   }

-  // Create a function to get a task by id async getTask(id: string) {
+  // Get a task by id
+  async getTask(id: string): Promise<Task> {
-    const { resource: task } = await this.container.item(id).read();
+    // Get the task from the database const { resource: task } = await this.container.item(id).read();

+    // Return the task
     return task;
   }

-  // Create a function to create a task async createTask(task: any) {
+  // Get all tasks for a user
+  async getTasks(userId: string): Promise<Task[]> {
-    const { resource: createdTask } = await this.container.items.create(task);
+    // Get the tasks from the database const { resources: tasks } = await this.container
+      .items.query({
+        query: "SELECT * FROM c WHERE c.userId = @userId",
+        parameters: [{ name: "@userId", value: userId }] })
+      .fetchAll();

+    // Return the tasks
-    return createdTask;
+    return tasks;
   }

-  // Create a function to update a task async updateTask(id: string, task: any) {
+  // Update a task
+  async updateTask(task: Task): Promise<Task> {
-    const { resource: updatedTask } = await this.container
+    // Update the task in the database const { resource: updatedItem } = await this.container
-      .item(id)
+      .item(task.id)
       .replace(task);

+    // Return the updated task
-    return updatedTask;
+    return updatedItem;
   }

-  // Create a function to delete a task async deleteTask(id: string) {
+  // Delete a task
+  async deleteTask(id: string): Promise<void> {
-    const { resource: deletedTask } = await this.container.item(id).delete();

-    return deletedTask;
+    // Delete the task from the database await this.container.item(id).delete();
   }
 }
 ```

-Of course, the code is not perfect, as for example the `deleteTask` does not need to return anything, and it's missing some type definitions.
-But it's a good start, and we can improve it later.
-Keeping in mind that we only had to write a few comments to get a working database service, it's pretty amazing!
+Of course, the code might not perfect (remember that the suggestions you get may be a bit different), but it's a good start given the little effort we had to put in.
+It's missing some type definitions, but keeping in mind that we only had to write a few comments to get a working database service, it's pretty amazing!
 And we didn't even had to go read the documentation of the Cosmos SDK.

 ### Adding documentation